 Tips and Expert Advice

 Planning a wedding that balances privacy with the desire to share your joy with loved ones can be challenging.
-Drawing inspiration from John F. Kennedy Jr. and Carolyn Bessette's wedding, here are some tips and expert advice for creating a memorable and intimate celebration:
+Consider this: drawing inspiration from John F. Kennedy Jr.

 Prioritize Privacy

 The first and most crucial tip is to prioritize your privacy.
-Decide early on how much of your wedding you want to share with the public and take steps to protect your privacy.
+Here's the thing — decide early on how much of your wedding you want to share with the public and take steps to protect your privacy.
 This might involve choosing a remote location, limiting social media postings, and carefully selecting vendors who understand and respect your desire for privacy.

 Consider sending out "unplugged wedding" announcements, asking guests to refrain from using their phones or cameras during the ceremony and reception.
 This will help create a more intimate and present atmosphere, allowing everyone to fully enjoy the moment without distractions.